JimmyChen02/jimmychen/README.md

 # Jimmy Chen — Transformer Portfolio

-A cinematic personal portfolio built with Next.js 15, TypeScript, Tailwind CSS, and Framer Motion.
+My personal portfolio built with Next.js 15, TypeScript, Tailwind CSS, and Framer Motion.

 The homepage is structured like a transformer inference pipeline: